Finding the Best Places to Retire Since 2006!

 Cons: The tornado risk is 77% higher than the national average, and hurricanes are always a possibility.

-Notes: Home prices have increased 20% during the last year.
+Notes: Home prices have remained steady since last year.

 Recommended as a Retirement Spot?
 Yes